Tips for Driving in Australia

-Avoid burn out.
+Avoid burnout.
 Planning many stops when driving in Australia is critical.
-Although traffic is almost unexisting in rural areas, long hours behind the wheel and remoteness make the long distance drive challenging.
+Although traffic is almost unexisting in rural areas, long hours behind the wheel and remoteness make the long-distance drive challenging.

 - Never drive if you are tired or feel drowsy.

-There is car parking on highways, and resting areas, in the Outback service stations or Roadhouses are the best places to stop for a cuppa or stay overnight.
+There is car parking on highways, and resting areas, in the Outback.
+Service stations or Roadhouses are the best places to stop for a cuppa or stay overnight.

 - Don’t drive at night, dawn or dusk.

-When hiring a car, one of the first things that you will need to know of is that you are not allowed to driving at night in Australia.
+When hiring a car, one of the first things that you will need to know of is that you are not allowed to drive at night in Australia.
 Also travel insurance will not cover you if you drive a rental car at night.

 - Have a map of all Services Station.